treasure-data/td-ios-sdk/README.md

 TreasureData iOS SDK
 ===============

-iOS SDK for [TreasureData](http://www.treasuredata.com/).
+iOS SDK for [Treasure Data](http://www.treasuredata.com/).
 With this SDK, you can import the events on your applications into TreasureData easily.
 This library supports iOS 5 or later.

 Also, there is a more modern alternative SDK written in Swift [https://github.com/recruit-lifestyle/TreasureDataSDK](https://github.com/recruit-lifestyle/TreasureDataSDK).